Black Friday Code: DIGEST35

 4. Reduced Autoimmunity

-While I can’t claim that probiotics can definitively cure an autoimmune disease, you’ll know your probiotic is working if you begin to experience fewer flare-ups and fewer hyper-immunity reactions.
+I can’t claim that probiotics can definitively cure an autoimmune disease, but you’ll know your probiotic is working if you begin to experience fewer flare-ups and fewer hyper-immunity reactions.

-When your gut has been overrun by harmful bacteria or is in a state of chronic inflammation, this can manifest as autoimmune flare-ups, allergies, or food sensitivities.
+If your gut has too many harmful bacteria or chronic inflammation it can trigger autoimmune issues, allergies, or food sensitivities.

 5. Skin Improvements